Teun/SnappetChallenge/backlog.md

 - [ ] Connect the student names on the main page to the student view page
 - [ ] Implement the subject pie chart on the main page
 - [ ] Implement the history graph showing progress over time
-- [ ] Implement the student lesson view on its own page
-- [ ] Connect the lessons on the student view to the lesson view